stanley-fork/WFGY/TensionUniverse/BlackHole/Q039_quantum_turbulence.md

 * If the encoding suggests lower tension in parameter regions that are known to be dynamically unstable or poorly understood, without offering coherent explanations, it is considered misaligned and should be revised.

 *Semantics implementation note:*
 All observables are interpreted through coarse grained continuous fields, with consistent band definitions across parameter settings.
+As in Experiment 1, evaluations that fall into `S_sing` are treated as out of domain and excluded from claims about the encoding.

 *Boundary note:*
-Falsifying TU encoding != solving canonical statement.
+Falsifying TU encoding does not solve the canonical statement.
 This experiment can show that a particular bridge description fails, but it does not provide a full replacement theory.

 ---